jcorbin/hexer/README.md

   zero, empty byte columns, and this string in the human readable characters section.

+- colored: if set true, enables ANSI coloring of output

 ## License and Copyright

 Copyright (c) 2015 Joshua T Corbin and contributors.